 Am I able to identify and correct issues with an email addresses that has been marked as invalid?

-While it is possible to update a subscriber from invalid to valid status using the api call PUT <path>/contacts (described below), it is also necessary, if the contact was invalidated due to a "hard" bounce, to contact Cordial support and request that the contact be removed from any suppression lists.
+While it is possible to update a subscriber from invalid to valid status using the api call PUT <path>/contacts that is described below, it is also necessary, if the contact was invalidated due to a "hard" bounce, to contact Cordial support and request that the contact be removed from any MTA suppression lists.

-You can overwrite the invalid setting using a PUT on the contact record via the REST API.
+You can overwrite the invalid setting by making a PUT call for the contact record via the REST API.
 This should only be done when the email address was marked as invalid due to a typo (examples: "user unknown", "no such user here", "invalid recipient", etc...) and the email address is also corrected during the PUT.